 Applicants make an “Expression Of Interest” (EOI) in immigrating to Canada and, if they are eligible for at least one of the aforementioned programs, they then enter the Express Entry pool.

 The federal government and provincial governments, as well as Canadian employers, are then able to select candidates from this pool who will then receive an Invitation To Apply (ITA) for immigration to Canada under one of the programs.
-Express Entry moves Canada from a first-come, first-served (or supply-driven) system to an invitation to apply (or demand-driven) system.
-Modeled on similar systems in use in Australia and New Zealand, Express Entry aims to fast track the processing of skilled immigrants deemed most likely to succeed in Canada.
+Express Entry moves Canada from a first-come, first-served (or supply-driven) system to an invitation-to-apply (or demand-driven) system.
+Modeled on similar systems in use in Australia and New Zealand, Express Entry aims to fast-track the processing of skilled immigrants deemed most likely to succeed in Canada.

-Immigration, Refugees, and Citizenship Canada (IRCC, formerly known as CIC) aims to process applications within six months from the date of submission, hence, the name Express Entry.
+Immigration, Refugees, and Citizenship Canada (IRCC, formerly known as CIC) aim to process applications within six months from the date of submission, hence, the name Express Entry.
 Note that this does not mean six months from the date a candidate made an expression of interest in immigrating to Canada, but rather six months from the date he or she submits a complete application for permanent residence after an invitation to apply has been issued.